Ahmed143-9/Inventory_Management/README.md

 4. The system will automatically track the total extra costs
 5. These costs are subtracted from your gross profit to show net profit
 6. Detailed breakdown is available in the Profit & Loss report

+## Comprehensive Excel Data Management

+The system now includes enhanced Excel data management capabilities with dedicated templates for all data types:

+### New Features:
+1. **Comprehensive Data Management Page**: Unified interface for importing/exporting all data types
+2. **Enhanced Templates**: Dedicated templates for Product Master, Purchase Records, Sales Records, and Profit/Loss data
+3. **Multi-Sheet Support**: Import all data types from a single Excel file with multiple sheets
+4. **Template Downloads**: Download professionally formatted templates for each data type
+5. **Improved Processing**: Better handling of various Excel file formats and column variations

+### Supported Data Types:
+1. **Product Master**: Complete product inventory information
+2. **Purchase Records**: Incoming stock transactions with supplier details
+3. **Sales Records**: Outgoing stock transactions with customer details
+4. **Profit/Loss**: Financial analysis data with revenue and cost tracking

+### How to Use Comprehensive Data Management:
+1. Navigate to "Data Import/Export" in the sidebar
+2. Click on "Comprehensive Data Management"
+3. Choose from three tabs:
+   - **Import**: Upload Excel files with single or multiple sheets
+   - **Export**: Download current data in Excel format
+   - **Manage**: View data statistics and navigate to detailed views
+4. Download templates for any data type to ensure correct formatting
+5. Import your prepared Excel files and review the results

 ## Excel Import Functionality